Treaty of Constantinople (1736)

 Treaty of Constantinople was a treaty between Ottoman Empire and Afsharid Iran signed on 24 September 1736, ending the Ottoman-Persian War (1730-1735).

 Background

 Treaty of Ahmet Pasha (1732) between the two countries had been found unsatisfactory in both countries.
 Ottoman Sultan Mahmut I didn't approve the abandonment of Tabriz and Nader, the future Shah of Iran dethroned Tahmasp II for accepting Ottoman control of the Caucasus.

 War

-Shortly after the treaty of Ahmet Pasha, Nader declared war and attacked Iraq and Caucasus.
+Shortly after the treaty of Ahmet Pasha, Nader declared war and attacked Ottoman Iraq and Caucasus.
 In Iraq, after some initial victories such as capturing Kirkuk, he was repelled.
 But in Caucasus he was more successful.
 In less than two years Ottomans had to abandon both Tbilisi and Yerevan.
 Meanwhile Russian Empire was about to attack Ottoman Empire in Crimea and Ukraine (see Russo-Turkish War, 1735-1739).
 So the porte was compelled to sign a peace treaty.

 Terms of the treaty

 Initial discussions between Ali Pasha (Ottoman side) and Mirza Muhammed (Persian side) in Iran about the territorial changes presented no big problem.
 But the competition between the two sects of Islam resulted heated discussions in the following sessions in Constantinople.
 Finally the terms were;